-From time to time, we also engage in certain transactions that are not consolidated on our balance sheet due to the transaction having met the criterion for sales treatment.
+In 2022 and 2021, we also closed several loan sales and securitization transactions that were not consolidated on our balance sheet due to the transaction having met the criteria for sales treatment, for which Sallie Mae is not the primary beneficiary.
 In these transactions, we remove loans from our consolidated balance sheet and recognize any assets retained and liabilities assumed at fair value, and record a gain or loss on the transferred loans.
 Our continuing involvement in these securitization transactions mainly consists of acting as the primary servicer and holding certain retained interests.
-We provide additional information regarding these types of activities in Note 11, "Borrowings - Inconsolidated VIEs"
+We provide additional information regarding these types of activities in Note 12, "Borrowings - Unconsolidated VIEs."